Saihex/WebP-S3-API/README.md

 > Set `allowedPathRegex = ^public/.*` to only allow assets from the `public/` prefix.
 > Useful if your storage is internal and the API acts as a public-facing filter.

-No magic, no middle-layer SDK wrappers — just raw fetches and direct WebP **transition— I mean, transformation...** Isn’t that the same thing...? 🏳️‍⚧️
+No magic, no middle-layer SDK wrappers — just raw fetches and direct WebP **transition— I mean, transformation...**
+Isn’t that the same thing...? 🏳️‍⚧️

+> 🫥 **Note:** The only exception is `/health`, which is reserved for Docker Compose health checks.
+> Don’t expect it to return WebP… unless you're into that kind of diagnostic kink.

 ---